-Who are retail traders and what do they do?
+Who are retail traders, and what do they do?
 Retail trading has grown exponentially in the last few years.
-The financial markets attract a vast array of people who come from various backgrounds.
+The financial markets attract a vast array of people from various backgrounds.
 From retail traders to large hedge funds and institutional investors, the financial markets are a battlefield with various soldiers skilled in dynamic aspects.

 But, no matter who the participant is, the one goal and objective they all have in common is to make money.
-At the end of the day, all that really matters is that you end your day green.
+All that matters is that you end your day green.

 Table of Contents